Helen Crawfurd: Biography

 Born Helen Jack at 175 Cumberland Street in the Gorbals area of Glasgow, her parents were Helen L. (née Kyle) and William Jack.
 Her mother worked a steam-loom before she wed.
 Helen's family moved to Ipswich while she was young.
 Crawfurd later went to school in London and Ipswich before moving back to Glasgow as a teenager.
 Crawfurd's father, a master baker, was a Catholic, but converted to the Church of Scotland and became a conservative trade unionist.

-Initially religious herself and a Sunday School teacher, Crawfurd felt a call to be married at 21 to the 67-year-old widower Alexander Montgomerie Crawfurd (29 August 1828 – 31 May 1914), a Church of Scotland minister and family friend. but he became increasingly radical.
-Alexander died aged 85 at 17 Sutherland Street in Partick, Glasgow.
+Initially religious herself and a Sunday School teacher, Crawfurd felt a call to be married at 21 to the 67-year-old widower Alexander Montgomerie Crawfurd (29 August 1828 – 31 May 1914), a Church of Scotland minister and family friend.
+However, she became increasingly radical, after witnessing injustices, and what she deemed to be "un-Christian" behaviour from the Church.
+For example, not helping widows financially before they had sold all their belongings in their home.
+Alexander died, aged 85, at 17 Sutherland Street in Partick, Glasgow.

 In 1944, Crawfurd remarried, to widower George Anderson of Anderson Brothers Engineers, Coatbridge.
 Her second husband was a member of the Communist Party of Great Britain.
 George Anderson died on 2 February 1952 and Crawfurd two years later at Mahson Cottage, Kilbride Avenue, Dunoon, Argyll, aged 76.

 Political activity

 Crawfurd first became active in the women's suffrage movement in about 1900, then in 1910 at a meeting in Rutherglen.
+Agreeing with their tactics, Crawfurd became a member of the Women's Social and Political Union (WSPU) the same year.

 Crawfurd was jailed three times for "militant" political activity during her career as an activist.
 In 1912, Crawfurd smashed the windows of Jack Pease, Minister for Education, and received a one-month prison sentence.
 In March 1914, Crawfurd was arrested in Glasgow when Emmeline Pankhurst was speaking.
 She received another month in prison and went on an eight-day hunger strike.
 She spoke at the Music Hall, Aberdeen on 26 February 1914, in favour of militarism.
 But after one further arrest, Crawfurd left the WSPU in protest at its support of the First World War and in 1914 she joined the Independent Labour Party (ILP).

-During the war, Crawfurd was involved with the Red Clydeside movement, including the Glasgow rent strikes in 1915 when she led the South Govan Women's Housing Association to resist rent increases and prevent evictions, alongside Mary Barbour, Mary Laird, Mary Jeff and Agnes Dollan.
+During WWI, Crawfurd was involved with the Red Clydeside movement, including the Glasgow rent strikes in 1915 when she led the South Govan Women's Housing Association to resist rent increases and prevent evictions, alongside Mary Barbour, Mary Laird, Mary Jeff, Jessie Stephens and Agnes Dollan.
 Crawfurd had co-founded the Glasgow branch of the Women's International League and become secretary of the Women's Peace Crusade.
 By then she had met Agnes Harben and others, who held the same international perspectives.
 On 23 July 1916, Crawfurd organised the first demonstration of the Women's Peace Crusade, which was attended by 5,000.
 Crawfurd formed a branch of the United Suffragists in Glasgow.
+These women used the realms of domesticity entrenched within society to support their campaign, known as "Wives and Weans Socialism".